-- 5. Polish the cross-sections with 6μm and the 1μm diamond polishing fluid.
+Polish the cross-sections with 6μm and the 1μm diamond polishing fluid.
 Again, use plenty of lubricant.
 Keep the ingots clean and avoid cross contamination of polishing fluid.
-Check your progress in removing scratches with the optical microscope. - 6.
-Give the ingots a final polish in the colloidal silica polish.
+Check your progress in removing scratches with the optical microscope.

+- 6. Give the ingots a final polish with colloidal silica the demonstrators will explain how to do this.
 Wash in lots of cold water.
 A small amount of detergent can be used with the thumb to help remove polishing debris.
 If your ingot has pores, it is important to make sure all polishing residue is removed as this will leak back over the surface.

-- 7. Mount the specimen flat on a glass slide using plasticine and the hand press, using a folded tissue to prevent scratching of the polished surface by the press.
+A demonstrator will place your sample in the ultrasonic bath for a final clean. - 7.
+Mount the specimen flat on a glass slide using plasticine and the hand press, using a folded tissue to prevent scratching of the polished surface by the press.
 Use the optical microscope to examine the microstructure at a series of magnifications.
-Capture the images or draw the microstructures, noting: - The macro-shape of the ingot including the presence or otherwise of a shrinkage "pipe", surface finish and internal defects. - How the as-cast microstructure does or does not conform to textbook pictures - if not, why not? - Any finer scale features such as inter dendritic/cellular segregation (eutectic phases?) and differences in grain morphology such as dendritic, cellular or equiaxed grains. - Any differences between the two mould types?
+Capture the images, noting: - The macro-shape of the ingot including the presence or otherwise of a shrinkage "pipe", surface finish and internal defects. - How the as-cast microstructure does or does not conform to textbook pictures - if not, why not? - Any finer scale features such as interdendritic/cellular segregation (eutectic phases?) and differences in grain morphology such as dendritic, cellular or equiaxed grains. - Any differences between the two mould types?
 If so, why? - 8.
-Etching of the ingots by dipping and stirring them in the Keller's etch in the fume cupboard for 5 seconds, initially.
-If necessary, repeat until the grain boundaries can be seen.
+Etching of the ingots is carried out by the trained technicians only by swabbing them with Keller's etch in the fume cupboard for 5 seconds, initially.
+If necessary, this is repeated until the grain boundaries can be seen.
 Al-Cu alloys etch readily and it is important to take care not to over-etch.
-In the event of over etching, ingots should be re-polished using OPS.
-Keller's reagent, 0.5HF-1.5HCl-2.5HNO3-95.5H2O, made up by a member of technical staff.
+In the event of over etching, ingots should be re-polished using colloidal silica.
+Keller's reagent,

+0.5HF-1.5HCl-2.5HNO ${3}$ -95.5H ${2}$ O, may only be made up and used by a technician.

 Safety note: The acids used in making the etch are dangerous.
 HF in particular is a very severe and poisonous acid.
-An HF burn is extreme and occurs by rapid movement of HF along cell boundaries, causing severe damage.
+A HF burn is extreme and occurs by rapid movement of HF along cell boundaries, causing severe damage.
 Washing is largely ineffective.
 In the event of an HF burn a special cream should be applied.
 Check this cream is at hand.
 Etchants should be used in a fume cupboard wearing a lab coat, gloves and glasses.
-The etchants containing HF are going to be applied by trained technical staff, the students may observe the process.
+The etchants containing HF are going to be applied by trained technicians, the students may observe the process.
+Students must not distract the technicians during this process.